Five Iron Frenzy: Reunion, Engine of a Million Plots, and Until This Shakes Apart (2011–present)

-The prospect of a Five Iron reunion was first discussed between band members during the filming of The Rise and Fall of Five Iron Frenzy in 2009.
-According to Roper, Scott Kerr was the first to express an interest in musically reconnecting with his former bandmates, though doubted the likelihood of a proper Five Iron reunion and less so his role in such a reunion, having relinquished his original position in the band to Sonnie Johnston.
-After Keith Hoerig declined to participate in any type of Five Iron reunion, Roper suggested that Kerr potentially return to the band as bassist, upon which Kerr began writing new material.
+The prospect of a Five Iron Frenzy reunion was first discussed between band members during the filming of The Rise and Fall of Five Iron Frenzy in 2009.
+According to Roper, Scott Kerr was the first to express an interest in musically reconnecting with his former bandmates, though doubted the likelihood of a proper Five Iron Frenzy reunion and less so his role in such a reunion, having relinquished his original position in the band to Sonnie Johnston.
+After Keith Hoerig declined to participate in any type of Five Iron Frenzy reunion, Roper suggested that Kerr potentially return to the band as bassist, upon which Kerr began writing new material.
 Roper and Kerr discussed the logistics of reforming and writing new music for six months until a series of various life events including the birth of Roper's daughter and the relocation of several band members eventually prompted them to eventually abandon the idea.